-- Dividends that will be available for distribution to the Group after making the required investment in the Carriers' reserves to maintain the minimum solvency capital requirement ("SCR") in accordance with the regulations of Gibraltar; - The return on investments of 3.0% per annum made by the Carriers in securities using the SCR reserves; and - The return on investments of 2.5% per annum made by the Carriers using the insurance related cash flows.
+- Dividends that will be available for distribution to the Group after making the required investment in the Carriers' reserves to maintain the minimum solvency capital requirement ("SCR") in accordance with the regulations of Gibraltar; - The discount rate used in the model ranges between 9.5% and 10.0%.
+The rate is based on the risk free 10-year UK government bond adjusted for tax and various market risks; - An expected loss ratio of 60%; - The return on investments of 3.0% per annum made by the Carriers in securities using the SCR reserves; - The return on investments of 2.5% per annum made by the Carriers using the insurance related cash flows.